Mercers Creek Division: Cocoa Nutt Hall (Crump’s)

-Joseph Edwards and Margaret Adelaide Coates got married on an unknown date.
-They resided at Market Street (Joseph from Seatons - Cocoa Nut Hall Estate).
 The first blacksmith shop was located on an entire block-sized site near the intersection of Market Street and Lionel Hurst Street.
-In close proximity to the blacksmith shop was the family home.
-The Blacksmith Shop used to be located where the family's home is now (in 2015).
-There is currently the Rising Star store and a restaurant there that is now operated by Syrians.
-History of the Edwards family, Desire.

 Yeamons Estate (1850s: Yeamans Estate) wrote letters to Whitehaven, England in April 1851.

 "Regarding your findings regarding the number of overseers that appear to have been hired in the most recent quarter, I beg to clarify that this was mostly due to the Estate's unhealthy status.
 Crook and Williams, two overseers, had passed away during that time, and the Manager was unwell and unable to handle the Estate's responsibilities.
 Shortly after arriving at the Estate, Mr. Burrows abandoned the situation.
 Mr. Lake, a dependable guy, was sent to me from Cocoanut Hall to oversee the work during Mr. Frew's initial illness, and he later returned once Mr. Frew's health had improved."

 As evidenced by the documents below from the Antigua Sugar Plant, Ltd., Cocoanut Hall was still manufacturing sugar in 1941.
 Peasants were working on nearly the same number of acres as the estate itself.

 With a 32 acre estate, 30 acre farm, and 511 tons of cane delivered at a rate of 11.25 tons per acre, Coconut Hall estimated 435 tons.

 Coconut Hall is an integral portion of the land that was part of the Data Tan auction and that also includes Guiana Island and other offshore islands.
 It is presently held by YIDA and is a component of a massive development that poses a threat to engulf the entire area.

-Demographics
+2011 Demographics

 Mercers Creek Division has one enumeration district, ED 51303.